 |This information relates to WinZip 12.1 and later along with the WinZip Command Line Support Add-on 3.0 and later.|

 Usually when WinZip is installed, it writes a WinZip.addon file to a WinZip subfolder in the Windows CommonAppData folder.
-A typical path to this would be C:\ProgramData\WinZip in Windows 10, Windows 8, Windows 7, and Windows Vista.
+A typical path to this would be C:\ProgramData\WinZip in Windows 10, Windows 8, and Windows 7.
 When you register WinZip, the UZQF string value is updated in

 HKEY_LOCAL_MACHINE\Software\Nico Mak Computing\WinZip\WinIni